openshift/cluster-api-actuator-pkg/docs/tests.md

 * Recommendation:
   * This test is a bit cryptic at first glance and requires at least some in-code explanation about the meaning of checks for taints and annotations presence.
 Having some documentation references will be beneficial here.
   * amount of desired machines might be reduced from 3 to 2 for each machineset
+  * This test might be combined with the [MaxNodesTotal](#autoscaler-should-use-a-clusterautoscaler-that-has-12-maximum-total-nodes-count-and-balance-similar-nodes-enabled-scales-up-and-down-while-respecting-maxnodestotal-slowserial) test

 Within this test machineset with 1 desired replica and with a specific set of labels is created.
 After, a Job with 6 desired replicas is attempting to be scheduled on nodes with labels configured for previously created machinesets.